lexihendrix/dotnet-api-starter-test/ReadMe.md

 * Async Await is not needed since we are using an inmemory database.
 * Use the dish repository to communicate with the inmemory database and call these methods from the controller.
 * Use the model validation if needed.
+* The logger can be used to log information during requests in the terminal.
+Read more: [Link](https://docs.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line)

 ## Get started
 * Fork and clone the repo.